LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

-2. Same as above but this time we disable the use of column indexes (this is also what happens if you use Spark versions older than 3.2.0)
+2. Same as above but this time we disable the use of column indexes (this is also what happens if you use Spark versions older than 3.2.0 to read the file)
 ```
 val df =spark.read.option("parquet.filter.columnindex.enabled","false").parquet("/home/luca/test/testParquetFile/parquet112file_sorted")
 val q1 = df.filter("ws_sold_time_sk=28801")